Marine Sciences Minor

 Experiential Education

-There are three opportunities for experiential education in the Department of Marine Sciences:
+There are three opportunities for experiential education in Marine Sciences:

-- MASC 220 is taught during Maymester at the main campus with one week at the UNC–Chapel Hill Institute of Marine Sciences in Morehead City, NC.
+- EMES 220 is taught during Maymester at the main campus with one week at the UNC–Chapel Hill Institute of Marine Sciences in Morehead City, NC.

-- MASC 395 can be taken with the permission of a faculty advisor.
+- EMES 395 can be taken with the permission of a faculty advisor.

-- MASC 472 is taught at the UNC–Chapel Hill Institute of Marine Sciences in Morehead City, NC, during the summer session and provides an experience in the field.
+- EMES 472 is taught at the UNC–Chapel Hill Institute of Marine Sciences in Morehead City, NC, during the summer session and provides an experience in the field.